-As most businesses shut their doors, modify service, or move to all-remote work in a collective effort to reduce the severity of the COVID-19 pandemic, one part of the retail sector is experiencing a boom: the grocery store delivery industry.
+As countless businesses shut their doors, modified service, or moved to all-remote work in a collective effort to reduce the severity of the COVID-19 pandemic, one part of the retail sector experienced a massive boom: the grocery store delivery service industry.

-An explosion in the U.S. case count in early March spurred waves of panic buying by consumers concerned they’d run out of food and household essentials in a long-duration quarantine situation.
-Meanwhile, vulnerable people at high risk of serious complications from the disease stocked up in anticipation of months of possible self-isolation.
+An explosion in the U.S. case count in early March 2020 spurred waves of panic buying by consumers concerned they’d run out of food and household essentials in a long-duration quarantine situation.
+The situation repeated itself later in 2020 as successive infection surges prompted millions of Americans to hunker down.

-Many others aren’t venturing out at all.
-But with help from a growing gaggle of grocery store delivery apps, they’re still buying groceries, household supplies, pet food, and anything else in stock at their favorite supermarkets or warehouse stores.
+With help from grocery store delivery service apps like Instacart, cautious folks barely have to venture out at all.
+They’re still able to order groceries, household supplies, pet food, and anything else in stock at their favorite supermarkets or warehouse stores.

-Instacart is one of several grocery delivery apps worth trying.
-Available in dozens of U.S. markets, it offers access to multiple supermarket chains and food co-ops in a given city or metro area along with a smaller selection of pharmacies, ethnic markets, pet stores, warehouse stores, specialty retailers (such as Sur la Table), and liquor stores.
+In dozens of U.S. cities and metro areas, Instacart offers on-demand access to multiple supermarket chains (like Wegmans and Publix), discounters (like Aldi), and food co-ops, along with a smaller selection of pharmacies (like CVS), ethnic markets, pet stores, warehouse stores and big box stores (such as Walmart), specialty retailers (such as Sur la Table), and liquor stores.